Australia fightback leaves Pivac future in doubt

 His achievement of becoming the first Wales coach to record a Test victory over the Springboks in South Africa in July 2022 has been tempered by those home losses against Italy and Georgia.

-The autumn series had started with an eight-try defeat to New Zealand before Wales responded with a battling win over Argentina.
+The autumn series had started with an eight-try defeat by New Zealand before Wales responded with a battling win over Argentina.

 That was followed by the Georgia defeat, with the Australia loss further demonstrating the consistency issues Pivac's side have had throughout his reign.